Fantalic/FastAPI-NextJs_F1_APP/README.md

+## DESCRIPTION
+A scalable web app for exploring and editing Formula 1 data from Kaggle.
+It includes a Go tool to convert CSV files to a SQLite database, a FastAPI backend API for data access and editing, and a Next.js frontend with searchable tables, sorting, and embedded maps.
+Designed with clean separation of concerns, state management via URL, and easy setup.
+Future plans include authentication, real-time updates, and AI-assisted data parsing.

 ## USAGE ( windows )
 1. Create the database from csv files:
 - (download formel1 data from kaggle; see link below under SOURCES)